 Chadwick's art programs stem from the belief that art is experiential.
 Village School students explore their ideas and share their voice through their artistic choices.
 They learn to make observations, indulge their imagination and respond to stimuli through an array of artistic techniques and mediums like drawing, painting, collage, sculpture, printmaking, digital art and mixed media.
 These mediums act as a playground to explore different elements of art and principles of design.
-Visual arts encourages students to delve into different concepts and find connections with other disciplines and within their own lives.
+Visual arts encourage students to delve into different concepts and find connections with other disciplines and within their own lives.
 For example, students learn the concept of symmetry in math and then make connections in art while creating self-portraits.

-Chadwick’s youngest minds experiment, express themselves and establish an appreciation for the arts through first-hand experience.
+Chadwick’s youngest minds experiment, express themselves and establish an appreciation for the arts through firsthand experience.
 As students reflect and refine their creations, they learn the process of art-making as well as the inherent value of sharing their ideas.
 Confidence, independent thinking and a wider world view filter into every aspect of their learning and personal growth.

 Art in the Middle School